 I also got a giant jar of YES! craft paste which is fabulously tacky and flexible.
 I’ve been using rubber cement for decades, more out of “always have” than any other reason.
 So I’m excited to try a new adhesive medium.

-There’s one more object of desire on my list that Daniel Smith did not carry but luckily the University Bookstore does.
+There’s one more object of desire on my list that Daniel Smith did not carry but luckily the University of Washington Bookstore does.
 It’s a white Sharpie Paint Marker.
 Kerry and I are headed to the U Bookstore tomorrow so I’ll be able to pick one up.
 Sharpie can pretty much do no wrong, as far as I’m concerned.
 And I’ve got a blank art journal I’m starting that has black pages, so I’m searching for illuminated pens and paint to use.
 Liesel’s underwater-themed journal had many dark pages and the metallic blues and purples accented by white just looked toe-curlingly fabulous.
 I’m so inspired to try my hand at it.
 I’ll be sure to share the results!

 I definitely recommend checking out the art supply stores in your area to see if they offer demos or workshops.
 If they don’t tell them to get on the ball or you’ll have to move to Seattle.